 15. See a show at Pacific Northwest Ballet

 If your kiddo is old enough to sit through an entire ballet, take them to see one of the many performances at Pacific Northwest Ballet.
-One of ballet’s greatest comedies Coppélia is perfect for all ages and is showing now through June 9, 2024.
+A classic holiday tradition for many families is going to see the annual performance of The Nutcracker.

 16. Take the Monorail to Seattle Center